mojolicious/user-agent.js/README.md

 ### Introspection

-You can set the `MOJO_CLIENT_DEBUG` environment variable to get some advanced diagnostics information printed to `STDERR`.
+With Node.js you can set the `MOJO_CLIENT_DEBUG` environment variable to get some advanced diagnostics information printed to `STDERR`.

 ```
 $ MOJO_CLIENT_DEBUG=1 node myapp.js